roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU management/Create heterogeneous computing clusters/Create a dedicated GPU cluster for heterogeneous computing.md

 ## Procedure

-1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).
+1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane, click **Clusters**.
+2. In the left-side navigation pane of the ACK console, click **Clusters**.

+3. In the left-side navigation pane of the ACK console, choose **Clusters** \> **Clusters**.

+4. On the Clusters page, click **Create Kubernetes Cluster**.
+In the **Select Cluster Template** dialog box, click **Create** on the Dedicated Cluster for Heterogeneous Computing card.
+The Dedicated Kubernetes tab appears by default.

-3. In the upper-right corner of the Clusters page, click **Create Kubernetes cluster**.
+5. In the upper-right corner of the Clusters page, click **Create Kubernetes Cluster**.

-4. 5.
+6. 7.
 Set the cluster parameters.

     1. Configure basic settings.